mongodb-university/realm-template-apps/generated/web-graphql/README.rst

 ⚛️ **Create React App**: This project was bootstrapped with `Create React App <https://github.com/facebook/create-react-app>`_.

-The client allows you to connect using Realm's `remote MongoDB queries <https://docs.mongodb.com/realm/web/mongodb/>`_.
+The client allows you to connect using Realm's `GraphQL API <https://docs.mongodb.com/realm/graphql/>`_.

 Set Up and Run the App
 ----------------------